Geographic Connection to Pennsylvania: Philadelphia, Philadelphia County

 Betsy Ross created the first flags for the new nation in Philadelphia.

 Elizabeth (Betsy) Ross was born on January 1, 1752, as Elizabeth Griscom.
-Born in Philadelphia, Pennsylvania, Griscom spent the majority of her life in the "City of Brotherly Love."
+Born in Gloucester City, New Jersey, Griscom spent the majority of her life in the "City of Brotherly Love."
 Griscom attended Quaker schools that shaped her into the famous seamstress who created the first American flag.
 She married John Ross, and they began an upholstery business based on Ross's needlework skills.
 After his death, she married Joseph Ashburn.
 After her Ashburn died, she married once more to John Claypoole.
 After his death, Ross spent the rest of her life in Philadelphia, Pennsylvania, and she died on January 30, 1836.

-Elizabeth (Betsy) Ross was born on January 1, 1752, in Philadelphia, Pennsylvania.
+Elizabeth (Betsy) Ross was born on January 1, 1752, in Gloucester City, New Jersey.
 She was the eighth of seventeen children of Samuel and Rebecca James Griscom.
 Griscom's father operated the building business established by her great-grandfather, Andrew Griscom.
 She attended a Quaker public school as a girl.
 During her eight-hour school day, Griscom learned how to read and write.
 At her school, she received the foundation for becoming the legendary seamstress she is remembered as today.
-However, the Quaker church disowned Griscom when she eloped to marry her first husband, John Ross, in Gloucester, New Jersey.
+However, the Quaker church disowned Griscom when she eloped to marry her first husband, John Ross.
 He was not a Quaker and Ross's parents disapproved of him.

-After the ceremony, John and Betsy Ross returned to Philadelphia, and they opened an upholstery and sewing shop.
+After the ceremony, John and Betsy Ross opened an upholstery and sewing shop in Philadelphia.
 In 1775, John Ross was in the state militia and was tragically killed in an explosion of gunpowder on the wharf that he was patrolling.
 After his death, Betsy Ross continued operate the business.

 The question as to whether or not Betsy Ross really sewed the first American flag is still being investigated.
 Historians debate the facts and assumptions in order to discover what really happened.
-As discussed in Jodie Gilmore's article entitled "Betsy Ross: A Just Sew Story," the facts are: she ran an upholstery shop, her shop made flags for the U.S. government until the mid-1800s, she was widowed three times, and she was a determined patriot.
+As discussed in Jodie Gilmore's article entitled "Betsy Ross: A Just Sew Story," the facts are: she ran an upholstery shop, her shop made flags for the US government until the mid-1800s, she was widowed three times, and she was a determined patriot.
 As the story is told, Ross suggested changing Washington's proposed six-pointed star to a five-pointed star.
-She convinced him that the five-pointed star was easy to make, and she demonstrated this by making a single snip with her scissors.
-She also recommended the flag be rectangular as opposed to square, which would allow it to stream better in the wind and to increase its visibility.
+She convinced him that the five-pointed star was easy to make, and she also recommended the flag be rectangular as opposed to square, which would allow it to stream better in the wind and to increase its visibility.

 Over the years, many anti-Ross arguments were made debating the issue.
 Something that is suspicious is that Congress did not adopt the flag until a year after Washington's supposed visit to Ross.
 However, people often wonder why it took a year to decide on adopting the flag.
 Other critics argue because Canby was told the story when he was eleven years old, he may be unable to reliably remember the story.
 Proponents countered this by saying that Alexander Hamilton was a captain in Washington's army at eighteen years old.
 Finally, historical paintings depict evidence that supports both sides of this argument.
 Also, Charles Wilson Peale's George Washington at the Battle of Princeton that commemorates the battle that took place on January 3, 1777, has a flag in the picture that is certainly an early version of Old Glory.
 This explains the fact that less than a year after Washington's visit to Ross, a model of the flag was made and at a battle.
 Secondly, Colonel Trumbull's "General Washington at the Battle of Trenton," depicts the stars and stripes flag flying behind Washington.
 Although these paintings do not prove that Betsy Ross sewed the American flag, they do prove that the flag existed before the Flag Resolution of 1777.
 We will never know for sure if Betsy Ross really sewed the first flag, but we do know that she was a dedicated patriot who wanted to aid her nation.